Navigating the toy aisle

 The verdict on gender-specific toys

-The practice of labelling toys by gender has been criticized for many years, notably on social media.
-Today, many stores have dropped gender labels.
-However, we haven’t crossed the pink-and-blue divide just yet.
-The next time you walk through a toy store, pay attention to the colours, packaging, and ads used to market each item.
-How often do you see little girls playing with cars or little boys, with dolls?
+The practice of labelling toys by gender has been criticized for many years, both in the research community and on social media.
+Though many stores no longer have separate girls’ and boys’ sections, toys continue to be sold using gender-specific marketing.
+The next time you walk into a toy store, pay attention to the images featured in the ads and on product packaging.
+How often do you see little girls playing with cars or little boys playing with dolls?

 Gender-stereotyped toys rose in popularity in the 1990s.
-“Gendered toys are more common today than they were in the ’70s and ’80s,” says Dr. Francine Descarries, a professor at UQAM’s Department of Sociology.
+“Gendered toys are more common today than they were in the ’70s and ’80s,” says Dr. Francine Descarries, a professor emeritus in the Department of Sociology and institute of feminist research and studies at UQAM.
 “Think about all the princess toys on the market, or the number of castle and teahouse play sets aimed at young girls.”

 Why is the gender distinction so ingrained?
 It’s first and foremost a marketing issue.
 “If you buy your daughter a pink bike, you probably won’t ask her to share it with her little brother,” says Dr. Descarries.
 “You’ll simply buy him his own.
 When a manufacturer sells two bikes instead of one, they double their profits.”